mikeholczer/meetapro/deck.md

 - People will start asking you for help
 - You'll still need to ask others for help too
+- It's likely you will be part of a on-call rotation
 - Improve how you solve problems when you see them again
 - You will be frustrated by your previous choices
 - Take the lead on larger features and projects